Highlights of Nursing at Nottingham

-This course is designed to build the skills and knowledge needed for a modern nursing career, giving you three full years in your chosen specialism.
-We offer a person-centred approach, offering holistic care for the individual child and their family, and you will gain clinical experience in a challenging yet incredibly supportive environment.
+Giving you three full years in your chosen specialism, this course is designed to build the skills and knowledge needed for a modern nursing career.
+We offer a person-centred approach, offering holistic care for the individual child or young person and their family, and you will gain clinical experience in a challenging yet supportive environment.

 Alongside the huge range of University support services, particular care has been given to develop a course that supports you to become a confident and independent learner.
 As such, the course has been specially developed to provide the wide-ranging, high-level skills you need; not just in terms of the physical work you will do, but also by sharpening your creativity, critical judgement and ability to lead.

-The Division of Nursing sits within the School of Health Sciences, which is a research active school and has its own dedicated Maternal Health and Wellbeing Research Group, led by Professor Helen Spiby.
-All our teaching staff are experts in the field, having published key nursing textbooks, while many are also qualified nurses.
+The Division of Nursing sits within the School of Health Sciences, which is a research active school.
+All our teaching staff are experts in the field, with many having published key nursing textbooks or having national or international research profiles.

 The majority of study takes place at the Queen's Medical Centre, Nottingham, where we have a clinical skills centre and additional drop-in facilities where students can practice in a simulated environment.

-Students benefit from learning with manikins, allowing them to gain confidence before working with real patients, as well as allowing them to experience scenarios which might not occur in practice; for example cardiac arrests or critical illness.
+Students benefit from learning with manikins, allowing them to gain confidence before working with real patients, as well as allowing them to experience scenarios which they may not encounter frequently in practice; for example cardiac arrests or critical illness.

 Students can also take advantage of the free HELM Open database, offering over 200 quality, peer-reviewed online learning and teaching resources.

-Getting to our Nottingham campus is easy, with a wide range of transport links available, from the tram – with stops at both Queen's Medical Centre and University Park Campus – to a number of public bus services, or the free hopper buses which take students from Nottingham to Royal Derby Hospital.
+Getting to our Nottingham campus is easy, with a wide range of transport links available, from the tram – with stops at both Queen's Medical Centre and University Park Campus – to a number of public bus services.

-We are proud to have one of the most active students' unions at any UK university, with over 300 societies and sports clubs where you can have fun, gain new skills and meet like-minded people.
-Students can also join the Nursing and Midwifery Association (NMA) society, who aid interprofessional collaboration as well as hosting social activities, organising sporting events and providing welfare support.
+We are proud to have one of the most active students' unions at any UK university, with over 200 societies and sports clubs where you can have fun, gain new skills and meet like-minded people.
+Students can also join the Nursing and Midwifery Association (NMA) society, who host social activities, organise sporting events and provide welfare support.

 I chose Nottingham because of the opportunities it provides to learn at world-renowned healthcare facilities, alongside staff that are specialists in their field.
 I have also participated in a number of extracurricular activities that underpin and enable me to use the skills and knowledge I have gained throughout my training.